 - License suspension

 - Non-renewal of vehicle registration and license plates

 What To Consider When Shopping For Car Insurance

 Also, it’s important to note that no car insurance covers repairs needed in the case of a manufacturer defect.
-If you’d like these additional coverages, consider an extended auto warranty.
+If you’d like these additional coverages, consider an extended car warranty.

-Keep in mind that your driving history will definitely impact your insurance rates.
+2. Your driving record: Keep in mind that your driving history will significantly impact your insurance rates.
 The good news is that Michigan’s points system only keeps violations on your record for two years.
-If you can't remember how long that speeding ticket has been on your record, check with the Michigan Department of Motor Vehicles.
-If a ticket or points you earned are about to disappear, wait until that happens before you shop for Michigan car insurance.

-Many car insurance companies offer discounts for clean driving records, your credit score, or even your marital status.
+3. Available discounts: Many car insurance companies offer discounts for clean driving records, driver safety courses, and more.
 Also, if you own a home or need other types of insurance, consider choosing companies that offer policies for all of these things so you can potentially qualify for a multi-policy discount.

-Although you may want to remain loyal to a person or company you feel has treated you fairly, it’s always a good idea to obtain multiple quotes and shop around for auto insurance every few years.
-Because Michigan car insurance laws are changing next year, you may find that some companies start offering more competitive rates or new plan options.
+4. Shopping around: Although you may want to remain loyal to a person or company you feel has treated you fairly, it’s always a good idea to compare multiple car insurance quotes and shop around for auto insurance every few years.

 In an effort to provide accurate and unbiased information to consumers, our expert review team collects data from dozens of auto insurance providers to formulate rankings of the best insurers.
 Companies receive a score in each of the following categories, as well as an overall weighted score out of 5.0 stars.